RicardoRmz1114/Privacy-Policy/README.md

 The app does not use third-party services that collect data.

 Contact Us
-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at [Your Email Address].
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at rikappsdev@gmail.com.